RihanNasar/gwen-finetuning/README.md

 **Foreign films underrepresented**: IMDb is more comprehensive for English-language films.
 Other languages are present but less complete.

-**No rating/quality filtering**: We don't filter by movie ratings or popularity, so you'll get obscure films mixed with blockbusters.
+**No rating/quality filtering**: There's no filtering by movie ratings or popularity, so obscure films are mixed with blockbusters.

-**Character names not included**: We don't track which character an actor played, just that they appeared in the film.
+**Character names not included**: Which character an actor played is not tracked, just that they appeared in the film.

 **Genre ambiguity**: Genres are comma-separated strings like "Action,Thriller,Drama".
-We do substring matching, which means searching for "Action" will match any movie with Action in its genre list.
+Substring matching is done, which means searching for "Action" will match any movie with Action in its genre list.

 ## Data format